RWorkflow-Workshops/WSDS-StLouis/sandbox/heather_cook.md

 [LinkedIn Profile](www.linkedin.com/in/heather-l-cook-usi)

--Here is a bullet point
+* Here is a bullet point
+- another way to put a bullet